 What can we do to avoid this and keep packing FUN lunchboxes?

 Top Tips for Avoiding Lunchbox Fatigue

 Here are our top tips, for helping you make lunchboxes exciting:

 1 Take inspiration from Japanese Bento boxes

-One of our favourite Bento blogs is here, BentonBetterLunches, a site that is full of fresh inspiration.
+One of our favourite Bento blogs is BentonBetterLunches, a site that is full of fresh inspiration.
+(We have tried to link to this blog but it seems to no longer exist.)
 The tip is to make food look fantastic, so the kids don’t realise it’s actually healthy too!
 You can even use little silicone cupcake holders to put chopped up fruit and veg in to help make it look pretty!

 |Photo courtesy of BentonBetterLunches.com|

 Another hot favourite for us here in the UK is the lovely Grace with her Eats Amazing site – fun food for kids that’s really quick and easy to prepare but lots of fun.
 If you haven’t checked her out, you really must!